Sonusingh1814/Loan-Approval-Prediction-Machine-Learning-Project/README.md

 #### Accuracy - Achieved high accuracy in predicting loan approvals.
 #### Precision and Recall -  Balanced performance in identifying approved and rejected loans

+## Key Insights

+#### 1. Credit History is the strongest predictor of loan approval.
+#### 2. Married applicants and those in semi-urban areas show higher approval rates.
+#### 3. A balanced income-to-loan ratio improves the likelihood of approval.

+## Conclusion

+#### This project demonstrates how machine learning can effectively predict loan approval status and provide actionable insights for financial institutions.
+Further enhancements, such as incorporating additional features, can improve the model's accuracy and applicability.